Is Wentworth Computer Science College an officially recognised school?

 How ‘bright’ do I need to be to be able to come to the Wentworth Computer Science College?

 You need to have a passion for computer-related topics, competence in Mathematics, and an enjoyment of Science subjects.

 Is there an opportunity to study other subjects not offered at Wentworth Computer Science College?

 Yes.
 We aim, in the future, to develop on-line classes with Wentworth College class teachers in subjects such as Marine Studies, Geography and History etc. There are also online Cambridge programmes available for some selected subjects online.

-How will this school be different to my/my child’s current school?
+How is this school be different to my/my child’s current school?

-The Wentworth Computer Science College will have small classes providing an excellent teacher to student ratio.
-This campus of Wentworth College will be focused on Computer Science and other sciences therefore all students will have similar academic interests.
-It will be a school for students wanting to study a curriculum of interest to them, while still providing a quality education which will set them up for success in an IT or Computer Science related field.
+Wentworth Computer Science College has small classes providing an excellent teacher to student ratio.
+This campus of Wentworth College is focused on Digital Technology, Computer Science and other sciences therefore all students will have similar academic interests.
+It is a school for students wanting to study a curriculum of interest to them, while still providing a quality education which will set them up for success in an IT or Computer Science related field.